 \section{Abstract}

-{Droplet coalescence is essential in a host of biological and industrial processes, involving complex systems as diverse as cellular aggregates, colloidal suspensions, and polymeric liquids.
-Classical solutions for the time evolution of coalescing clusters are typically based on tractable limiting physics, such as analytical solutions to the Stokes equation.
-By combining computational and theoretical analyses, we show that there is an unexplored family of coalescence processes: those governed by highly dissipative coupling to the environment.
-This leads to new scaling laws characterizing droplet coalescence, as well as new time-invariant parameterizations of the shape evolution of the coalescing system.
-We demonstrate these effects via particle-based simulations and both continuum and boundary-integral solutions to hydrodynamic equations, which we then understand in the context of a generalized Navier-Stokes-like equation.
-Our theoretical description of highly frictional coalescence mathematically maps onto Darcy flow in the presence of surface tension effects, opening up exciting avenues of research in applying well-studied fluid dynamical techniques to a broad range of novel systems.}
+The coalescence of droplets is essential in a host of biological and industrial processes, where it can be both a crucial limiting process and a convenient tool to probe material properties.
+Controlling and understanding this phenomenon relies on theoretical models of droplet coalescence, but classical solutions for the time evolution of contacting liquids are typically based on tractable limiting physics, such as analytical solutions to the Stokes equation.
+Discrepancies between these classical solutions and experimental results abound.
+By combining computational and theoretical analyses, we show that there is an unexplored family of ``dry hydrodynamic'' or ``frictional'' coalescence processes: those governed by a highly dissipative coupling to the environment.
+This leads to a novel universality class of coalescing behavior, with new scaling laws and time-invariant parameterizations for the time evolution of coalescing drops.
+To demonstrate this, we combine particle-based simulations and both continuum and boundary-integral solutions to hydrodynamic equations, which we then understand in the context of a generalized Navier-Stokes-like equation.
+Our work suggests a new theoretical basis for further studies of coalescence, as well as other fluid-like phenomena in these friction-dominated systems, and significantly alters the interpretation of related experimental measurements.